typedb/typedb-driver-examples/README.md

 ### [Telecom: Phone Calls](telecom/phone_calls)

-TypeDB officially supports clients for Java, Node.js and Python.
-Learn more about [TypeDB Clients](http://docs.vaticle.com/docs/client-api/overview).
+TypeDB officially supports drivers for Java, Node.js, Python, and more.
+Learn more about [TypeDB Drivers](https://typedb.com/docs/drivers/overview).

-The Phone Calls example showcases basic migration of a database of customers of a fictional telecom company and calls they make in various formats (CSV, JSON, and XML) and expressive TypeQL queries using the [Java,](telecom/phone_calls/java) [Node.js,](telecom/phone_calls/nodejs) and [Python](telecom/phone_calls/python) clients.
+The Phone Calls example showcases basic migration of a database of customers of a fictional telecom company and calls they make in various formats (CSV, JSON, and XML) and expressive TypeQL queries using the [Java,](telecom/phone_calls/java) [Node.js,](telecom/phone_calls/nodejs) and [Python](telecom/phone_calls/python) drivers.

 #### Data migration